-The 2011 round of the survey was carried out by the Czech Statistical Office in February to May in accordance with Act no. 89/1995 concerning the state statistics service and with Act no. 101/2000 on individual data protection.
-The official title of the survey was Living Conditions 2011.
+The 2012 round of the survey was carried out by the Czech Statistical Office (CZSO) in accordance with Act no. 89/1995 concerning the state statistics service and with Act no. 101/2000 on individual data protection.
+The official title of the survey was Living Conditions 2012.

 The aim of the survey is to gather representative data on income distribution for the whole population and for various household types, data on housing - its quality and affordability, household durables, and labour, financial and health conditions of adults living in private households.
-Living Conditions 2011 contained a module focused mainly on intergenerational transmission of poverty.
+Living Conditions 2012 contained a module focused mainly on housing conditions.